official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 development of an insurgency in Iraq, and the terms and timing of this important Order should have been approved by both Washington and London.

-91

-Executive Summary•  Decisions on how to spend the Development Fund for Iraq, which resolution 1483 gave the CPA the power to make.
+•  Decisions on how to spend the Development Fund for Iraq, which resolution 1483 gave the CPA the power to make.
 CPA Regulation No.2 subsequently vested Ambassador Bremer with control of the Fund, effectively placing it under US control.
 This exacerbated concerns about the under‑resourcing